How To Remove Rust Spots From Ironmongery

 • Keep your cast iron product as dry and clean as possible.

-If, however, you do prefer the original finish, there are measures you can take to limit the spread of rust and maintain the item.
-The most important point is to prevent damage to the surrounding coating.
+If you prefer the original finish, there are measures you can take to limit the spread of rust and maintain the item.

-Tips for repairing rust spots:
+Tips for repairing rust spots

 • Wipe clean with an oiled rag.